-I spent time recently in LA with my great friend and peer Kim Vopni of Pelvienne Wellness where we had been asked to consult for an exercise instructor training company on adapting workouts for pregnancy and postpartum.
+I spent time recently in LA having been asked to consult for an exercise instructor training company on adapting workouts for pregnancy and postpartum.
 As we played and experimented with various adapted ‘crunch’ movements, we decided it was time to put this information out there!
 We both are often heard recommending against crunches, when giving general, online advice where careful personal supervision isn’t possible.
-By the very nature of much of Kim’s work, as well of course as the MUTU System online program and blog, we simply cannot be ‘hands-on’ enough to be sure you’re getting it right and therefore caution prevails.
+By the very nature of the MUTU System online program and blog, we simply cannot be ‘hands-on’ enough to be sure you’re getting it right and therefore caution prevails.

 I also wanted to write this because often a Women’s Health Physiotherapist will specifically prescribe a variation of a curl movement at the appropriate stage of her client’s recovery, and I know (because you regularly write to me about it) that you worry that ‘all crunches are bad’.
 Be mindful that your therapist or Physio will be carefully monitoring and cue-ing breathing and technique to ensure the right muscles are doing the work and full benefits are being achieved.
 Your stage of restoration is appropriate, you’re recruiting the right muscles…

 …The movement is not a bad movement.
 You just need to be sure you’re getting it right, and that your body is ready for it.

 So how do you know if you’re doing it right?